 Non-plastic water bottles are a planet and budget-friendly essential, and that’s all the motivation we need to support these H2Outstanding brands that not only use low-impact materials but also generally better green business practices.

 Heads up: This article does contain some bottles that have plastic lids/components.
 We’ve prioritized water bottles that don’t constantly expose your water to toxic plastic in that the vessel that holds the water is not plastic.
-But we’ve struggled to find options without plastic lids that also meet our other sustainability standards.
-Please do let us know if you find any that stack up!

-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

 Our Top Picks For Plastic-Free & Non-Toxic Water Bottles